 Types of Epulis

-There are three different types of epulis and a biopsy will help determine the specific type.
-This is important because treatment options vary with the type of epulis or oral tumor:
+Determining which of the three types of epulis your dog has will help determine the specific course of action.
+Treatment options vary with the type of epulis or oral tumor:

 - Fibromatous epulis is smooth, not ulcerated.
 This epulis type originates from the fibrous connective tissue.
 Surgical removal is the recommended treatment.